ccrsxx/rental-car-backend/README.md

 # Simple CRUD application for rental cars

-All the documentation for the API can be found on [Swagger](https://dev.risalamin.com/docs).
+All the documentation for the API can be found on [Swagger](https://api-rental-car.risalamin.com/docs).

-The API is deployed on [https://dev.risalamin.com](https://dev.risalamin.com), you can hit the endpoints directly from there.
-It might not be available on the future, so you can also run it locally.
+The API is deployed on [https://api-rental-car.risalamin.com](https://api-rental-car.risalamin.com) or backup server at [https://dev.risalamin.com](https://dev.risalamin.com), you can hit the endpoints directly from there.

 Here's the ERD for the database: